In 2017, a special research campaign was established to address the control and management of botrytis and thrips.

 The following research projects are currently being funded by the Endowment:

-- Finding Solutions to Pre-Harvest Botrytis Infection of Cut Roses
+- Finding Solutions to Pre-Harvest Botrytis Infection and Thrips Infestation of Cut Roses: Drs.
+James Faust/JC Chong, Clemson University

-- Objective: Developing and understanding the relationships between the greenhouse environment, such as temperature and cultural practices on Botrytis spore populations in cut roses.
+- Objective: Develop and understand the relationships between the greenhouse environment, such as temperature, humidity, leaf wetness and cultural practices on Botrytis and thrips infestation spore populations in cut roses.

 Thank you to the following organizations who have made contributions in support of this important initiative: